Honey Boo Boo Refuses To Diet, 11-Year-Old Says She Likes Her Curves

 “Once these heal, you’re going to have essentially no scars whatsoever.
 I’m very happy with the results of that.”

 Despite Mama June’s fantastical healing, just four days after she went under the knife, the doctor’s visit isn’t all butterflies and glitter.
-In the episode 2 clip, Dr. Feiz tells Honey Boo Boo and her famous mom that it’s going to be a while before June can eat solid food again.
+In the Episode 2 clip, Dr. Feiz tells Honey Boo Boo and her famous mom that it’s going to be a while before June can eat solid food again.
 What’s more, when she’s able to stomach it, Honey Boo Boo’s mom is going to have to “ease back in” to a solid diet.

-The doctor also mentions to to Honey Boo Boo and a recovering June that serious dietary changes are in order – for both mom and daughter.
+The doctor also mentions to Honey Boo Boo and a recovering June that serious dietary changes are in order — for both mom and daughter.

 Honey Boo Boo seriously pushes back against the doctor’s recommendations that both she and June (and the rest of the clan) “stay away from fried foods, stay away from high-fattening foods.”
 In fact, the reality TV alum of Here Comes Honey Boo Boo fame says she likes her curves and has no intention of following her mom’s new meal plan.
 Honey Boo Boo makes her incredulous comments to the TV cameras.